 The good news is it helps us in so many ways.

 The bad news is we never arrive at a state of knowing (it all).
-This tension creates a challenge for businesses that are trying to figure out ways to continually train its workforce.
+This tension creates a challenge for businesses trying to figure out ways to continually train their workforce.

 Employee training is vital because there are constant changes in the way business is done.